Doñana

 Conservation And Sustainability

 Doñana faces existential threats from overextraction of groundwater for surrounding agriculture (principally strawberry farming), which lowers the aquifer and dries the marismas prematurely.
 Illegal wells are a persistent problem.
 Climate change is intensifying summer droughts and shortening the winter flooding period.
-The Aznalcóllar mine, whose owner has been approved to reopen it, poses an ongoing pollution risk.
-Iberian lynx recovery programs have successfully increased the population from under 100 to over 1,000 individuals range-wide, with Doñana as a key source population.
-EU Habitats Directive and World Heritage status provide some international protection leverage.
+The Aznalcóllar mine, which released millions of cubic metres of toxic tailings into the Guadiamar River in April 1998, poses an ongoing pollution risk as the site's future remains contested.
+[1] Iberian lynx recovery programs have successfully increased the population from fewer than 100 individuals in the early 2000s to over 2,000 range-wide by 2024, with Doñana as a key source population.
+EU Habitats Directive and World Heritage status provide international protection leverage.
+The park's status as a Ramsar Wetland (designated 1982) further underpins international obligations to maintain its hydrological integrity.
+[2]